daExile/advent-of-code/2017/README.md

     return r end
 ```
 Wouldn't be a difficult to spot problem, normally, but the check was done using the given example of `65 ^ 27 ^ 9 ^ 1 ^ 4 ^ 3 ^ 40 ^ 50 ^ 91 ^ 7 ^ 6 ^ 0 ^ 2 ^ 5 ^ 68 ^ 22 = 64`, for first two numbers and the whole thing, once the hashing function was also put in place.
 Just so happens that reverse bit order gives correct result for both of these inputs.
 Do more checks, will ya :)

+**Kotlin**: Now for something completely different, here we can use all built-in good stuff - init lists with a constructor; rotate the list to new starting point then flip its first N elements to avoid dealing with wrapping around entirely, while tracking current offset to rotate the list back to what should be 0 as starting index, once knot-hashing is done); and so on. `denseHash()` could use more scope function magic, but it's a bit too tricky for now.